alexsweeten/bristol1350/README.md

 ## Actions
 - (R) Reroll Dice: You can reroll up to 2 dice.
-- (P) Power: Use a special power (only available with characters unlocked)
+- (A) Ability: Use your special character ability (only available with characters unlocked)
 - (M) Movement: Take a movement action
   - (P) Push: Push the last person in your cart off.
   - (E) Elbow: Elbow your way to the front of your cart.